Samyukta Kisan Morcha to observe May 26 as 'black day' marking 6 months of protest against farm laws | Headlines

 ''We appeal to people of the country and also Punjab to hang black flags at their house, shops, trucks and other vehicles.
 We will also burn effigies of (PM) Narendra Modi as a form of protest,'' he added.

-He said that the government has not heard the farmers demands to repeal the three farm laws and ''with increasing prices of fertilisers, diesel and petrol, the farming business is not possible''.
+He said that the government has not heard the farmers’ demand to repeal the three agri laws and ''with increasing prices of fertilisers, diesel and petrol, the farming business is not possible''.

+SKM appealed to mass organisations, trade unions, traders' and transporters' organisations to hold ‘black flag demonstrations’ in support of the farmers' demands.

+The farmers’ outfit has also decided to launch ''Mission UP and Uttarakhand'' as part of its demand to ''repeal three black laws, enact legal guarantee for MSP and punish the BJP''.

 Hundreds of farmers have been camping at Delhi's borders since November 2020 demanding that the Farmers' Produce Trade and Commerce (Promotion and Facilitation) Act, 2020, Farmers' (Empowerment and Protection) Agreement on Price Assurance and Farm Services Act, 2020 and the Essential Commodities (Amendment) Act, 2020 be rolled back and a new law made to guarantee minimum support price for crops.